BladePoint/StarEx/README.md

 # starEx
 A series of extensions and classes for use with Starling.
-Support me at: www.patreon.com/bladepoint